 - Unlike the smaller executables described in Check Point’s report, which are signed and seem to be part of a different campaign, these samples are unsigned executables.

-- There is a command with the string AVE_MARIA, which could be related to the AVE MARIA (aka Warzone) RAT.
+- There is a command with the string AVE_MARIA, which has been used in many RATs (for example, Warzone RAT).

 Bandook is a RAT active since 2005.
 Its involvement in different espionage campaigns, already documented, shows us that it is still a relevant tool for cybercriminals.
 Also, if we consider the modifications made to the malware over the years, it shows us the interest of cybercriminals to keep using this piece of malware in malicious campaigns, making it more sophisticated and more difficult to detect.

 Although there are few documented campaigns in Latin America, such as Machete or Operation Spalax, Venezuela is a country that, due to its geopolitical situation, is a likely target for cyberespionage.

 A full and comprehensive list of Indicators of Compromise (IoCs) and samples can be found in our GitHub repository.

 For any inquiries, or to make sample submissions related to the subject, contact us at firstname.lastname@example.org.

 d1.ngobmc[.]com:7891 – 194.5.250[.]103

 Older C&C servers